masiucd/react-design-patterns/README.md

 }
 ```

-### UseCallback
+### UseCallback <a name = "use-cb"></a>

 Sometimes you need to pass a function as a prop and perhaps you are using a useEffect inside the child component where you receive the function the you get as a prop.
 The useEffect is depending on the function if it should re-render or not, but we defined the function in the parent body so we will get a new value every time we re-render so basically we should get a infinitive loop here.
 To the rescue, `useCallback` if we would wrap out function that we pass down in a useCallback hook the function will only be updated if the prop that it receive changes.
-This is really hard to explain but let's show a code snippet when [Kent C Dodds](https://github.com/kentcdodds) from the [Epic React Course](https://epicreact.dev/) shows how this would work
+This is really hard to explain but let's show a code snippet.
+This is some code inspiration when [Kent C Dodds](https://github.com/kentcdodds) from the [Epic React Course](https://epicreact.dev/) shows how this would work.

 ```jsx
 import * as React from "react"